schwarz-e/schwarz-e.github.io/github-setup.md

     git commit -m "[message]"
     ```

-## 4. Tell git where to put your new branch
+## 4. Tell Git where to put your new branch

 So far, your changes are only on your local machine.
 Now, you need to push them up to your new branch on GitHub so other people can see and build on them.